synthesized-io/fairlens/docs/index.rst

    Fairness and Bias
    ^^^^^^^^^^^^^^^^^

-   Learn more about fairness and bias in data science and how we measure it.
+   Learn more about fairness and bias in data science and machine learning, and how we measure it in FairLens.

    +++